SAMUD/bbs-fw/README.md

 As such, no pre-compiled binaries are provided.
 A command-line tool is WIP and will be provided in the future that will assist in compiling and flashing the controller based on a YAML configuration file.
 For now though, no documentation is yet provided - provide all configuration in `src/firmware/fwconfig.h`.

+Please note that **once flashed, there's no way back**.
+It's not possible to read the firmware from the controller to back it up, and the original firmware is not freely available on the internet.
+If you're lucky your supplier might be able to help you out, or try asking around on the Endless Sphere forums.
+Hopefully though, you won't ever want to go back :)

 bbsxtra is based on [bbs-fw](https://github.com/danielnilsson9/bbs-fw).
 If you would like a more "traditional" configuration tool and functionality that more closely matches the stock Bafang controller, go check out @danielnilsson9's excellent work.
 I wouldn't know where to begin on reverse engineering the controller, so this project would not be possible without them.

 ## Supported Hardware